leandog/atdd-with-puppies-python-behave/README.md

 ## Formatting

-To format all files:
+Format all files:

 ```shell
 ruff format
 ```

-To check if all files are properly formatted and return a non-zero exit code if they are not:
+Check if all files are properly formatted and return a non-zero exit code if they are not:

 ```shell
 ruff format --check